Is there a test of strength more pure than putting the wind beneath a natural stone?

 In recent times two modern era challenges have emerged.
 One is to lift and hold the stones for time.
 This was first introduced at the Aboyne Hughland Games in August 2016 by Drs Terry & Jan Todd and David Webster OBE.
 The first holder of the record was James Gardner with a very impressive 12.8 seconds.
 This has been pushed out to an incredible 46.2 seconds by Mark Haydock.
 A further challenge to evolve has been to pick the stones up in a farmers walk style and walk as far as possible without seting them down.
 This record is currently held by 4 time World's Strongest Man & 3 time Arnold Strongman Classic winner, Brian Shaw at 11 feet 6.5 inches.

-The Potarch Hotel was closed for renovations a few years ago in 2013 and the Steens were held in care by the Aboyne Highland Games committee.
-Renovations are now complete and the Steens have been returned to their historical home in the new Potarch Cafe & Restaurant where they can be seen and enjoyed by men of strength the world over.
+The Potarch Hotel was closed for renovations in 2013 and the Steens were held in care by the Aboyne Highland Games committee.
+Renovations are now complete and in August 2016 the Steens were returned to their historical home in the new Potarch Cafe & Restaurant where they can now be seen and enjoyed by strength athletes the world over.

 Have you lifted the stones?
 Please feel free to contact us with details of your adventure along with photos and / or links to videos and we will be delighted to add your name and welcome you to the Brotherhood of the Stones.